Key takeaways

 Making Voice Entry Work for Your Team

-For India, multilingual capability is not optional, it is foundational.
+For India, multilingual capability is not optional.
+It is foundational.
 Pilot, measure, iterate, and expand.
-The goal is simple, more natural input, strong governance, faster books, and better decisions.
+The goal is simple: more natural input, strong governance, faster books, and better decisions.

-Bottom line: The technology is ready, the question is whether your team is ready to speak to the books and let the system do the boring parts.
+Bottom line: The technology is ready.
+The question is whether your team is ready to speak to the books and let the system do the boring parts.

 FAQ